Everest camp 24.jpg

 • 🚁 Shared helicopter from Kathmandu to Lukla.
 BC - Lukla - Kathmandu (Once the expedition ends)

-• All internal-local transportation to and from the trekking trailhead
+• Private and comfortable local transportation to and from the trekking trailhead.

 • 42 Days Climb